We may earn a commission when you buy through links in our articles. Learn more.

 Sagitaur

 Hearthkyn squads can be transported into battle on Sagitaur all-terrain-vehicles.
-Acting in pairs, they pack heavy armaments, supporting their passenger infantry squads with anti-tank or anti-personnel fire once they disembark.
+Acting in pairs, they pack heavy armaments that can support passenger infantry squads with anti-tank or anti-personnel fire once they disembark.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing a Hernkyn Pioneer